sameem97/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

 Welcome to the Web App DevOps Project repo!
-This application allows you to efficiently manage and track orders for a potential business.
+The purpose of this repo is to showcase the development of an Azure End-to-End DevOps Pipeline to build and manage a Python Flask application.
+The application allows efficient management and tracking of orders for a business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.

+### Disclaimer
+Needless to say, the processes and technologies used here are overkill for the simplicity of the application and does not represent a typical implementation in industry.
+Nonetheless, it serves as a learning exercise for the use of the toolsets involved.

 ## Table of Contents

 - [Features](#features)